 One of the most obvious parts of the filmgoing experience is the presentation of images given to the audience.
-Many factors contribute to the scare factor in a horror film, such as sound, acting, tension and so forth.
+Many factors contribute to the scare factor in a horror film, such as sound, acting, tension, and so forth.
 Sometimes it is simply the visual of a setting so disturbing that it forces the audience to cover their eyes in fear.
-The visual can be dizzying in its complexity or awe inspiring with its simplicity.
+The visual can be dizzying in its complexity or awe-inspiring with its simplicity.
 The following list recounts settings in horror chilling enough to remain with the audience long after they have closed their eyes.

 In the first Saw film, the audience is immediately transported into what appears to be a once abandoned bathroom.
-There is a tub, urinals, and of course a body on the floor.
+There is a tub, a set of urinals, and of course a body on the floor.
 The audience is made to feel the automatic uncleanliness caused by any association with public bathrooms.
 There are lots of blues and whites leading to a melancholy emotion.
-As the film progresses and everything is revealed to be the opposite of what it seems, the audience comes away clearly remembering the image of that horrifying bathroom.
+As the film progresses and everything is revealed to be the opposite of what it seems, the audience comes away clearly remembering the image of that horrifying setting.

 Each foray into Leatherface’s house finds the audience gazing upon one horrifying object after another.
 When Pam (Teri McMinn) stumbles into the living room, the audience watches through her eyes, images of a couch made of bones or of a lampshade made of human skin.
 Each object demonstrates the insanity of the family residing there.
 The entire setting uncovers one disturbing revelation after another all the way to the climax where Sally (Marilyn Burns) finds herself sitting in a chair in which the arms are literally that of a human being.